£27,410 - £29,880 Price range

-Buyers can choose between a six-speed manual and a DSG automatic with the same number of gears.
+Buyers can choose between a six-speed manual and a seven-speed DSG automatic gearbox.
 Performance is almost identical, but DSG-equipped cars costs more to buy and are slightly more expensive to run, returning fuel economy of 65.7mpg compared to the manual car’s 70.6mpg.
-CO2 emissions also increase, from 115g/km to 125g/km meaning the DSG costs £80 extra to tax every year.
+CO2 emissions are 125g/km.

-The GTD, like the rest of the Mk7 Golf range, is available with a host of technology that would only have been available on luxury cars a few years ago.
-These include the optional high-beam assist (which automatically dips your headlights when it detects other cars), and the standard-fit adaptive cruise control.
+The GTD, like the rest of the Golf range, is available with a host of technology that would only have been available on luxury cars a few years ago.
+These include the optional high-beam assist – that automatically dips your headlights when it detects other cars – and the standard-fit adaptive cruise control.

-Naturally, the Golf gets a five-star Euro NCAP crash-test score and did especially well for adult occupant protection.
+Naturally, the Golf gets a five-star Euro NCAP crash-test score and scored especially well for adult occupant protection.